NelsonPHC/Air-Fryer-Recipe/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) errors:
-  - If cannot find the recipe for the given name, an error is returned with the message: `{ message: "Cannot find recipe"}`
+  - If cannot find the recipe for the given name, an error is returned with the message: `{ "message": "Cannot find recipe"}`
 - Possible 500 errors (all plain text):
-  - If something else goes wrong on the server, returns an error with the message: `{ message: "Something went wrong.
+  - If something else goes wrong on the server, returns an error with the message: `{ "message": "Something went wrong.
 Please try again later."}`